Juhani

 Commercialized certification business based on stagnant ISO 9001 has endangered

-diversity and proactive innovations in quality management and quality assurance. -
+diversity and proactive innovations in QM and QA.

-There is threat to the future of the whole management and ISO 9000 standardization.
+There is threat to the future of the whole QM thinking and ISO 9000 standardization.

 In spite of all the existing problems one may also see some weak signals of

 the new views in ISO 9000 standardization.
-That relates to the following current
+That relates to the following aspects that have been under consideration during the recent standardization work:

-of management - Simultaneous use of ISO 9000 standards and performance excellence
+- Considering the simultaneous use of ISO 9000 standards and performance excellence

-models - Organization profile to find out an organization's identity as a basis
+- Mapping organization profile to find out an organization's identity as a basis

-time, speed and agility (incorporated with networked collaboration, complexity,
+time, speed and agility, and related aspects like networked collaboration, complexity,

-knowledge, learning, serendipity, etc.) aspects to the ISO 9000 standardization
+knowledge, learning, serendipity, etc., to the ISO 9000 standardization

 Quality management principles, the